-The following connection configuration can be used to create a Class 1 connection (also known as I/O Connection or Cyclic Data Connection).
-See Section 5 for more information on other Class 1 connection configurations.

-(See Appendix A for details on Class 1 Connection Types)
+For quick start, the following connection configuration, "Class 1 Connections," can be used to create a Class 1, Implicit connection.
+See Section 5 for more information on other Class 1, Implicit connections.
+See Appendix A for details on Class 1 Implicit Connection Types.